kalwabed/yotask-be/README.md

 # YoTask Backend

-This project is a Nest.js application providing REST API for to consume.
+This project is a Nest.js application providing REST API for consumption.
+A backend for [yotask-fe](https://github.com/kalwabed/yotask-fe).

 ## Tech Stack